Code-Institute-Submissions/choco-design/README.md

 Photopea is free online photo editor which was used to resize and optimize logo and photos for the website.

+* Font Awesome

+Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

 ## Credits

 ### Media